anou/iftheme-docs/plugins/lightbox-plus/readme.txt

 * navjotsingh (for bug fix in gallery shortcode with version 1.6.x)
 * <a href="http://www.dev4press.com/">Milan Petrovic</a> for some quick debugging of version 2.0 admin panel
 * <a href="http://www.melaniesallis.com">Melanie Sallis</a> for needing a lightbox for her site which prompted me to create this plugin
-* <a href="http://www.jacklmoore.com/colorbox">Jack Moore</a> for creating the awesome jQuery plugin, ColorBox, and everyone who has contributed to the support in developing this plugin.
+* <a href="http://www.jacklmoore.com/colorbox">Jack Moore</a> for creating the awesome jQuery plugin, Colorbox, and everyone who has contributed to the support in developing this plugin.

 == More Information ==